antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Where caching is used, suitable measures **SHOULD** be used to ensure stale or invalid data is removed in a timely fashion.

-Techniques such as `Cache-Control` headers can be used to instruct caching systems, and users, how long a response should be cached before a new request is made.
+Techniques such as `Cache-Control` headers can be used to instruct caching systems, and end users, how long a response should be cached before a new request is made.

-Users **SHOULD** be able to query this information in subsequent requests using an `If-None-Match` header.
+End users **SHOULD** be able to query this information in subsequent requests using an `If-None-Match` header.

-For example, an endpoint may update once an hour with a new ship position, responses from this endpoint **SHOULD** include a `Cache-Control` header to inform the user the information will not change until the next update.
-This also ensures any request made after this period has expired will automatically receive the updated information.
+For example, an endpoint may update once an hour with a new ship position.
+Responses from this endpoint **SHOULD** include a `Cache-Control` header, this informs the end user the information will not change until the next update.
+This also ensures any request made after this period has expired will automatically receive any updated information.

 Sources: